What’s in this article?

 An eSIM (Embedded Subscriber Identity Module) is a physical SIM card soldered onto the device.
 It provides access to wireless networks and securely stores personal data without needing to physically replace the SIM card.

 An eSIM can be produced in all form factors but is most commonly used in MFF2.
+They are also sometimes called a Chip SIM or industrial SIM although they can be part of more nuanced SIM card specifications for temperature range and vibration.

 Since eSIMs are embedded into each device, they cannot be removed or replaced with another SIM card.
 One major positive surrounding this is the increased security this offers devices, as the SIM cards are difficult to remove and can be easily concealed in the product design.